OlaShabalina/aws-data-analytics-workshop/steps/step5-cleanup/README.md

 - Empty the `movie-data-bucket` and `athena-query-results` S3 buckets
 - Delete the following stacks:
   - step3-databrew
-  - step2-glue
+  - step2-athena-glue
   - step1-s3

-3. Troubleshooting Cleanup Failures
+### Troubleshooting Cleanup Failures

-If any of the stacks failed to delete - go to Cloud Formation Console and investigate the error.
+If any of the stacks failed to delete - go to Cloud Formation Console and investigate.